thormundtay/VHF/README.md

 *Author: Thormund*
 *Date: 22 March 2023*

-This folder is a collection of scripts intended for invoking and parsing the output of teststream.c executable, as provided from svn/usbhybrid (r14).
+This folder is mostly a set of code that is standalone intended for invoking and parsing the FPGA on a VHF board, with reference to svn/usbhybrid (r14).

 Please be very aware of the use of symlinks in this folder.